RedefiningReality/Cheatsheets/Red Team Operations (RTO) I.md

 # Zero-Point Security Red Team Operations (RTO) I
-All the commands from the course, generalized and tweaked to suit my needs, and organized in a logical order
+All the commands from the course, generalized and tweaked to suit my needs, organized in a logical order

 ***DO NOT USE THIS DOCUMENT AS IS***